 UCA Core Courses and General Electives

-Include WRTG 1310 and 1320 in the first two semesters of the PCP, since these are required in these semesters by university policy.
+Include WRTG 1310 and 1320 (or approved alternative courses) in the first two semesters of the PCP, since these are required in these semesters by university policy.
 In addition, a UCA Core course with the First-Year Seminar designation is required during the first two semesters, and this fact should be noted in a general endnote regarding the UCA Core (see the section on adding endnotes, below).
 Please use this text in the endnote:

 Your PCP should of course include the appropriate number of UCA Core hours, listing specific UCA Core courses if required by your program.
 You may also include specific UCA Core courses that you recommend (rather than require), denoting these with an appropriate endnote.
 If your program allows students a choice of UCA Core courses and the order of completion, you may simply include the appropriate number of UCA Core courses, listing each as "UCA Core course."

 If you wish to list an area requirement, but not a specific course, please do so as "UCA Core (area)," using the parenthetical area information to identify the appropriate description defined in the UCA Core checksheet.

 Finally, every PCP should also include enough "General electives" to reach the total number of credit hours necessary for graduation.
 Programs requiring a minor will need to balance general and minor elective hours (see below).